The foods we eat affect our well-being.

 - If you follow a special diet, try to focus on what you can eat, not what you can’t eat.

-- If you are gluten-free, for example, there are many naturally wheat-free grains, meat, and produce.
-As well, you can enjoy modified breads, pastas, and baked goods.
+- If you are gluten-free, for example, there are many naturally wheat-free grains, beans and lentils, and produce.
+As well, you can enjoy modified breads and pasta.

 - Include snacks on your list to reduce temptation once you’re at the grocery store.

-- Healthy snacks might include nuts, dried fruit, baby carrots and hummus, roasted chickpeas, hard boiled eggs, tuna and whole grain crackers, air-popped popcorn, frozen yogurt, whole grain crackers with low fat cheese.
+- Healthy snacks might include nuts, baby carrots and hummus, roasted chickpeas, hard cooked eggs, tuna and whole grain crackers, air-popped popcorn, whole grain crackers with lower-fat, lower-sodium cheese.

 - If you have a family, get them involved in the meal planning.